UKHO/docs/security/ManagingSecurityConcerns/ManagingSecurityConcerns.md

 ## Managing a list of current Security Concerns

 Every software development team will keep a **prioritised** list of **current security concerns**.
-This list should be stored in the same work item tracking system that the team uses for bugs and general work (usually Azure DevOps) and identified using a ticket type of Risk with a tag of Security.
+This list should be stored in the same work item tracking system that the team uses for bugs and general work (usually Azure DevOps) and identified using a ticket type of Risk with a Risk Category of Security.

 Each security concern requires an assessment and the Security Champion or Lead Technical Software Engineer (Security) will ensure that an initial assessment will be carried out within 2 working days of the concern being raised (although this may be carried out by another team member on their behalf).
 This should give the Security Concern a standard scoring using the Inherent, Residual and Target risk measures.